steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Map-Samples-to-Root-Key.md

 ## Prerequisites

-* A Program with sample zones.
+* A program with sample zones.
 * The samples have a distinct pitch.

 ## Mapping Samples to the Root Key

-The example below assumes you have a program with sample zones that are not mapped to the root key yet.
+The example below assumes that you have a program with sample zones that are not mapped to the root key yet.

 <ol start = "1"><li>Add a Lua Script module to your program.</li><li>Copy the following code to the Lua Script module.</li></ol>